house lite up

 What is a tracker mortgage?

-Most tracker mortgages come with an introductory rate that lasts between one and five years.
-Though some lenders may offer a longer term rate that lasts the full length of your mortgage term.
-You can weigh up your options when you apply.
+Most tracker mortgages come with an introductory rate that lasts between 1 and 5 years.
+But some lenders may offer a longer-term rate that lasts the full length of your mortgage term.

 Sometimes offers lower introductory rates